We need PrEP on the NHS now

 PrEP has to be planned by NHS England and local authorities working collaboratively.
 It will be as important for local authorities to plan the PrEP service to ensure it is integrated with other vital prevention and testing efforts, and is promoted to all those at risk of HIV, whether gay and bisexual men, trans people, BAME communities, women or heterosexual men.

+This Statement was first published in July 2018 and was revised in September 2018.
 We welcome support from other organisations.
-Please email email@example.com if you would like to express your support by adding your logo to the statement.
+Please email firstname.lastname@example.org if you would like to express your support by adding your logo to the statement.